emacsmirror/zmusic/README.markdown

 # zmusic

 Write music inside Emacs!
-This currently is test on Linux only, and there it requires [aplay](https://linux.die.net/man/1/aplay).
+This currently has been tested on Linux only, and there it requires [aplay](https://linux.die.net/man/1/aplay).
 There is untested support for MacOS.

 ## Starting